ccheneson/ScriptMisc/ThumbGenerator/README.md

 =============

 This C program has been developped in 2001.

-Its purpose was to generate thumbnails from original pictures.

-It uses the gd library to generate the newly resized pictures.
+Its purpose was to generate thumbnails from original pictures for the application phpwebgallery It uses the gd library to generate the newly resized pictures.

 User guide: